murat-ti/murat-ti/README.md

 Skilled software developer with 5+ years experience and several finished commercial projects.
 Developing commercial software projects gave me solid knowledge, expertise, and a deep understanding of:

-- Working in international teams with over 30 employees (UX and UI Designers, Frontend and Backend Developers, Testers, DevOps, Project Managers, etc),
+- Working in international teams with over 30 employees (UX and UI Designers, Frontend and Backend Developers, Testers, DevOps, Project Managers, etc)
-- How to develop successful products in an enterprise environment, using mobile and web applications and services,
+- How to develop successful products in an enterprise environment, using mobile and web applications and services
-- Define project requirements, milestones, tasks.
+- Define project requirements, milestones, tasks
-- Preparing technical documentation,
+- Preparing technical documentation
 - Preparing marketing ideas and materials for popularizing product
-- Replying user comments in store
+- Working with user comments in store and increase app rating
-- Bringing product to the market and successfully competing
+- Developing and bringing product to the market and successfully competing

 ---